Diocese of Sacramento

-The Diocese of Sacramento (Diœcesis Sacramentensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the northern California region of the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of San Francisco.

-The mother church of the Diocese of Sacramento is the Cathedral of the Blessed Sacrament in Sacramento.
-The diocese was established by Pope Leo XIII on May 28, 1886.
-The current bishop, as of 2023, is Jaime Soto.
+The Diocese of Sacramento (Diœcesis Sacramentensis) is a diocese of the Catholic Church in the northern California region of the United States.
+It is a suffragan diocese of the Archdiocese of San Francisco.
+The mother church is the Cathedral of the Blessed Sacrament in Sacramento.
+The bishop is Jaime Soto.

 Territory

 The Diocese of Sacramento contains the counties: Siskiyou, Modoc, Trinity, Shasta, Lassen, Tehama, Plumas, Glenn, Butte, Sierra, Colusa, Sutter, Yuba, Nevada, Yolo, Placer, Solano, Sacramento, El Dorado, and Amador.

 History

 1850 to 1886

 The first Catholic mass in Northern California was celebrated in 1850 by Peter Anderson in a private home in Sacramento.
 One of the attendees that day was California Governor Peter Burnett, who later donated to Anderson a property in Sacramento for a new church.

 In 1860, the Vatican erected the Vicariate Apostolic of Marysville, with jurisdiction over all of Northern California and Western Nevada.
 Eight years later, the Vatican suppressed the vicariate and established the Diocese of Grass Valley in its place.
 The pope named Patrick Manogue as its bishop.
 The Catholic population, centered in mining towns and farming communities, would rise and fall as economic conditions changed in them.